 Humayun’s Tomb, New Delhi

 Hamida Banu Begum, also known as Haji Begum built the beautiful Humayun’s tomb.
 That is now a part of Nizamuddin East in New Delhi.
-Interesting fact about Humayun’s tomb is that Humayun died in 1556.
+An interesting fact about Humayun’s tomb is that Humayun died in 1556.
 And Hamida Banu Begum started the construction of this lovely tomb in red sandstone in 1569, good 14 years after his death.
 Wonder was she spending that kind of time on planning the design of the monument or was she raising the funds for the same.

 All we know is that she employed Mirak Mirza Ghiyat, a Persian architect to build Humayun’s tomb.
 Persian influence is clearly seen in the Char Bagh style where the main building stands at the intersection of 4 gardens that are divided by various water channels.
-Indian architecture in form of Chhatris blends well with the overall architecture of this perfectly symmetrical building.
+Indian architecture in the form of Chhatris blends well with the overall architecture of this perfectly symmetrical building.

-After its recent restoration by the Agha Khan Trust, Humayun’s tomb is fast becoming the iconic Delhi monument.
+After its recent restoration by the Aga Khan Trust, Humayun’s tomb is fast becoming the iconic Delhi monument.
 It can be seen prominently in many new Bollywood films when they need a backdrop of famous monuments of India.

 Humayun’s Tomb is one of the 3 UNESCO World Heritage sites in Delhi.
 2 others being Red Fort and Qutub Minar.

-Noorjehan, the famous queen of Jehangir, built Itmad-Ud-Daula in Agra as a resting place for her father Mirza Ghiyas Beg in 1622.
+Noorjehan, the famous queen of Jehangir, built Itmad-Ud-Daula in Agra as a resting place for her father Mirza Ghiyas Beg, in 1622.
 Her mother and siblings are also buried in the same place.

-A delicacy in the structure, lattice work and the inlay work of Itmad-Ud-Daula clearly has a feminine touch.
+A delicacy in the structure, lattice work and the inlay work of Itmad-Ud-Daula clearly have a feminine touch.
 We would never know how much was Noorjehan herself involved in the building.
 But this first Mughal monument in white marble does carry her distinct mark.
 From a distance, it looks like a jewel box kept in a garden.